SEO glossary: SERP (Search Engine Result Page)

 • History in the browser: Search engines store information about previous search queries in cookies.
 Accordingly, they can have an influence on further future search queries.

-• Location: In the meantime, it also plays an important role where the user is currently located (keyword Local SEO).
-If a user has activated geo-localization and enters "Chinese restaurant", for example, he will receive corresponding results from Chinese restaurants in the city in which he is currently located in the SERPs.
-Here, for example, the output of search results takes place in Google Maps.
+• Location: Where the user is currently located also plays an important role (keyword local SEO).
+If a user has activated geo-localization and enters "Chinese restaurant", for example, they will receive corresponding results in the SERPs from Chinese restaurants in the city in which they are currently located.
+Here, for example, the search results are displayed in Google Maps.

-• End device: If a user enters a search term from a mobile device, he or she receives corresponding results that are optimized for a tablet or smartphone.
-This is intended to make the user experience positive.
+• End device: If a user enters a search term from a mobile device, they will receive corresponding results that are optimized for a tablet or smartphone.
+This is intended to create a positive user experience.

 • Logged-in users: It is not uncommon for search engine users to be logged in with their Google account, for example.
 According to their previous usage, they therefore receive different and possibly optimized search results.